imathrock/CNNs-in-C/README.md

   Introduced a new structure for handling image data more efficiently, it now stores the metadata for Unpooling more efficiently.

 * **Optimized Weight Storage**
-  Changed layer weights from 2D arrays to flattened 1D arrays for:
+  Changed layer weights from 2D arrays in previous project to flattened 1D arrays for:

   * Improved cache performance
   * Simplified transpose operations